CtrlAltJon/FileRotation/README.md

-# FileRotation
+# RotateFile.sh

-**FileRotation** is a Bash script that automates file deletion in a directory according to configurable criteria.
+ Bash script that automates file deletion in a directory according to configurable criteria.

 ## Features